static-frame/static-frame/doc/source/articles/upgrade.rst

-With StaticFrame, mutation is never allowed, either via StaticFrame containers, or via direct access to underlying arrays.
+With StaticFrame, the inconsistency and vulnerability of "behind the back" mutation is never permitted, either from StaticFrame containers or from direct access to underlying arrays.

 >>> f = sf.Frame.from_dict_records_items((('charm', {'symbol':'c', 'mass':1.3}), ('strange', {'symbol':'s', 'mass':0.1})))